highlight-ing/highlight-conversations/README.md

 Conversations should now be running and accessible through the Highlight app.

+## Supabase

+The sharing functionality for Highlight Conversations is powered by Supabase.
+On PRs, a GitHub action will automatically update the Supabase types along with dumping the latest Supabase schema.
+If you want to develop by yourself, you'll need to create a Supabase project and import the schema definition.

 ## Contributing

 We welcome contributions to Highlight Conversations!
 If you'd like to contribute, please follow these steps: